Exploring Relations among Fairness Notions in Discrete Fair Division: Introduction

 The literature on fair division covers a wide range of settings, including distinctions between goods, chores, and mixed manna, as well as varying entitlements (equal vs. unequal) and different classes of valuation functions.
 Special cases, such as identical valuations or fair division among only two agents, have also been explored.
-Although our primary focus is on equal entitlements and additive valuations over goods and over chores, we also consider all the other combinations of these aspects of fair division.
+In this paper, we consider all combinations of these aspects of fair division.
 At first, this leads to a combinatorial explosion of possible settings.
 However, we address this challenge by encoding our results on implications and non-implications in a machine-readable format, and by implementing an \emph{inference engine} that uses these results to automatically deduce new implications and non-implications.